 Electronic Data Interchange Costs are Increasing

-Errors and missing fields in the electronic data interchange messages can slow down your operations.
-Handling the messages manually is slow, therefore expensive.
+Errors and missing fields in electronic data interchange messages can slow down your operations.
+Handling the messages manually is slow, therefore, expensive.
 Automating the validation of the messages can help to speed up your operations.

 Timeliness of the Data

 Having information available in real-time is crucial for operational efficiency and customer experience.
 Therefore, a real-time EDI solution is a must for companies.